 Another Spectrum’s internet management option is to use the Security Suite, which is available to Spectrum WiFi customers at no additional cost.
 It’s an antivirus, antimalware service that offers a firewall, multi-computer protection (up to 10 computers on a single WiFi service), browsing protection, and an anti-bot scanner.
 Moreover, its parental controls enable you to monitor and manage your child’s web surfing.
 Security Suite secures your connection and keeps your computer safe.
 However, the problem is that it only keeps your computer safe (Windows and Mac operating systems) and you can’t use it on other devices, such as tablets or smartphones.

 If you do choose to use the My Spectrum App or Security Suite to set parental controls on your WiFi, you can set time limits on your child’s WiFi connection, and block their access to certain websites too.

-Below, we will explain how to set parental controls on Windows and Mac, schedule time limits and pause/unpause your child’s internet connection, and block inappropriate websites on their devices.
+Below, we will explain how to set parental controls on Windows and Mac.
+Plus, you will learn how to pause WiFi on Spectrum, schedule time limits, and use Spectrum to block websites on your children’s devices.

 How to Set Parental Controls on Security Suite on Windows